-- 8.1 Public authorities are required to have due regard to the aims of the Public Sector Equality Duty (Equality Act 2010) when making decisions and setting policies.
-Set out how the report recommendations and proposals comply with the equality duty and supports the Council's Equality Statement. - 8.2 There are no perceived Equality and Diversity implications arising from this report and no Equalities Impact Assessment has been undertaken.
+- 8.1 Public authorities are required to have due regard to the aims of the Public Sector Equality Duty (Equality Act 2010) when making decisions and setting policies. - 8.2 There are no perceived Equality and Diversity implications arising from this report and no Equalities Impact Assessment has been undertaken.